On average people pass wind about 15 to 25 times a day. But sometimes illness, what you eat, and stress can increase the

 What is passing wind?

 Passing wind (intestinal gas) is called flatus or flatulence and is normal for everyone.
 It is not usually a serious problem or a sign that your cancer is getting worse.
 But it can be embarrassing, worrying and uncomfortable.

 Causes of wind

 Sometimes cancer or its treatment causes too much gas in the digestive system, making you pass wind more often than usual.
-Several things can make flatulence worse.
+Several things can make wind worse.
 These include:

 - eating certain high fibre foods